- Fatty Liver Disease develops when fat accumulates in the liver, causing inflammation and dysfunction.

 Since Fatty Liver Disease doesn’t usually show early symptoms, detecting it early is key.
 With early detection, treatment can begin sooner, and more severe symptoms may be avoided.

 For those at risk of alcoholic or non-alcoholic Fatty Liver Disease, a routine full-body scan can be beneficial.
 At Ezra, a full-body scan looks at up to 13 organs, including the liver.

 Once someone reduces or stops their alcohol use, alcoholic Fatty Liver Disease can often be reversed.
-However, for the most common treatment recommendation for NAFLD is weight loss.
+However, weight loss is the most common treatment recommendation for NAFLD.

 Weight loss techniques can look different depending on a person’s genetics, abilities, and preferences.
 Sometimes, simply reducing calorie intake isn’t enough or isn’t sustainable long term.
 This has led to exploring different dietary avenues to reduce fat in the liver.

 The Keto Diet

 More research shows that the keto diet can not only assist in weight loss, but that it can also help prevent Fatty Liver Disease and reverse fatty liver damage.
 But before we discuss why a keto diet can help with Fatty Liver Disease, let’s review what it is.